 1. The Swami Gimmick

 The swami gimmick has been divided into 3 sections, the Tricks, Types, and Techniques.
-Basically, he delves deep into the swamis that are there, how to understand and put into practice each of them and the exact kinds of cards which you ought to use.
+Basically, he delves deep into the swamps that are there, how to understand and put into practice each of them and the exact kinds of cards which you ought to use.
 Although things like these gimmicks have evolved since the publication of this book, the concept behind them remains the same, and you can get the idea of all the gimmicks if you understand Tony’s explanation.

 2. Pencil, Lip, Touch, Sound and Reading Muscles